Robo-advisors are online wealth management firms that take your money and help you put it into low-cost Exchange-Traded Funds (ETFs).

 Lower Cost: You can’t go wrong with paying 0.40 – 0.50% per annum for their wealth management service.
 Compared to the 2.35% average fee for equity mutual funds, you are saving lots of money.

 One-Stop Solution: They combine your investing, insurance, mortgage, and borrowing under one general financial plan, giving you a clearer picture of your finances.

 Planswell Fees: Planswell has a pricing structure that is similar to Wealthsimple’s:

 $0 – $99,999: 0.5% fee

 $100K +: 0.4% fee

 Justwealth was co-founded by Andrew Kirkland and James Gauthier in 2016.
-Justwealth considers themselves as “Canada’s most comprehensive online portfolio management platform”
+Justwealth considers itself as “Canada’s most comprehensive online portfolio management platform”.

-Benefits: In addition to automatic portfolio re-balancing, diversification, lower fees, tax efficiency, and account security, you can also expect:
+In addition to automatic portfolio rebalancing, diversification, lower fees, tax efficiency, and account security, you can also expect: